 Hair loss and thinning hair is something many on a ketogenic diet have reported suffering.
 This is a big cause for concern.
-There are various factors that could contribute to hair loss or thinning hair on a keto diet, including rapid weight loss, thyroid problems, lack of dietary protein or lack of sufficient calories altogether.
 Hair loss is one thing, but when it comes soon after starting a new diet, this may automatically make you think it’s because of that diet.
-There is some evidence showing it may be a good idea to supplement with biotin on a keto diet.
-The post on keto hair loss goes into other possible hair loss culprits when on a low carb diet.
+Many different factors can contribute to hair loss or thinning hair on a keto diet, including rapid weight loss, thyroid problems, lack of dietary protein or lack of sufficient calories altogether.
+It goes deeper than this, as it can be autoimmune related.
+We have a different blog post on keto hair loss that goes into other possible hair loss culprits while on a low carb diet.

-Before getting into my top 5 biotin supplement bottles review, let’s first see what exactly biotin is, how it helps us, and what to do when looking to increase your biotin intake.
+Before getting into my top 5 biotin supplement bottles review, let’s look into some evidence that shows why it may be a good idea to supplement with biotin on a keto diet.
+First let’s see exactly what biotin is, how it helps us, and what to do when looking to increase your biotin intake.

 - DO KETO DIETS CAUSE BIOTIN DEFICIENCY?

 - SIGNS & SYMPTOMS OF BIOTIN DEFICIENCY

 - PERSONAL EXPERIENCES: KETOGENIC DIET, HAIR LOSS, & BIOTIN

 - DO BIOTIN PRODUCTS HELP REGROW LOST HAIR?

 - HOW TO FIND THE BEST BIOTIN SUPPLEMENTS

 - THE 5 BEST BIOTIN SUPPLEMENT PRODUCTS

 - 1. BulkSupplements Pure Biotin Powder – Pure biotin in powdered form, 100% free of fillers, binders, flow agents